ark1375/PyCourse/README.md

-# :snake: Python :: One Step Further
+# :snake: Python: One Step Further
-:snake: Python :: One Step Further.
-A Course for those who want to take things one step further in python.
+Take things one step further in python.
 ## Overview
 Overview of the course
 ## Contents